The 3rd Limb of Yoga: Asana and Yoga Poses

 Types of Yoga Poses:

 The evolution of yoga poses spans thousands of years, starting with a seated pose and expanding to various types of poses lying down, seated and standing.
-Instead of listing hundreds of poses, I have listed some of the main categories they fall into.
+Instead of listing a long list of poses, I think it's more beneficial to learn the main categories they fall into:

 - Balancing